Houtamelo

 About

 I started my game-developing career in 2019, using the Unity game engine.
-I branched out to Godot in the 2nd half of 2023, primarily using Rust.Although I can handle 3D projects, I specialize in 2D games, such as Turn-based RPG, Platformer, Dungeon Crawler, Arcade, Rhythms, Fightning, Hack & Slash.My primary skill is game programming, but I am familiarized with other areas, such as:
+I branched out to Godot in the 2nd half of 2023, primarily using Godot-Rust.I specialize in 2D games, such as: Turn-based RPG, Platformer, Dungeon Crawler, Arcade, Rhythms, Fightning, Hack & Slash.This does not mean I cannot handle 3D games, I've worked on a year-long contract of a 3D open-world game made by Clementine Tech, they showcase the project in their Youtube channel.My primary skills are software/game/library programming, but I'm also familiar with:

 ->Scene scripting